cert-manager/website/content/en/docs/installation/openshift.md

 [`CustomResourceDefinitions`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources)
 to configure Certificate Authorities and request certificates.

-It is deployed using regular YAML manifests, like any other application on OpenShift.
+It is deployed by using regular YAML manifests or using an operator, like any other application on OpenShift.

 Once cert-manager has been deployed, you must configure `Issuer` or `ClusterIssuer`